Success leaves clues.

 On my return I decided that design was my calling, transitioning into the industry through a course in Website Design and Development.

-Looking back at the years before I started my business I was guilty of a lot of self doubt.
-I had serious imposter syndrome, and although I had years of experience under my belt, the fear of failure delayed me taking those first steps for far longer than it should have.
+Looking back at the years before I started my business I was guilty of a lot of self-doubts.
+I had serious imposter syndrome, and although I had years of experience under my belt, the fear of failure delayed me from taking those first steps for far longer than it should have.

 Put yourself out there.
 Every step you take, no matter how small, is a step in the right direction.

-- What makes Red Kite standout from its competitors?
+Q: What makes Red Kite stand out from its competitors?

 Red Kite is a branding agency, specializing in logos and identities.
 Whilst there are a lot of businesses on the market that offer logo and identity design, our service goes far beyond the visuals, and instead offers design solutions that are deeply rooted in business strategy.

 At the outset of every project, we take the time to get to know our clients and their businesses inside out.
-We find out what makes them tick, digging deep into their target market, and ensuring we have a firm grasp on their competitive landscape.
+We find out what makes them tick, dig deep into their target market, and ensure we have a firm grasp on their competitive landscape.

 Arming ourselves with this knowledge ensures that as well as creating our clients’ branding that is visually appealing, more importantly, we create identities that will help their business stand out from the crowd, and appeal to their ideal clients.